hamed1337/TensorFlow-Help-Protect-the-Great-Barrier-Reef/README.md

 ## Conclusion
 1) As expected YOLOX performs better than YOLOv5.
 2) What was surprising is that the Swin Transformer didn't perform better than YOLOv5 or YOLOX.
-That is becuase the low number of epochs that the model was trained on, becuase mainly transformers need more time than CNNs to converge.
+That is becuase the low number of epochs for the finetuning, becuase mainly transformers need more time than CNNs to converge.
-3) The best approach was by ensembling, by combining both YOLOv5 and YOLOX outputs to produce a more precise output.
+3) The best approach was the ensembling method by combining both YOLOv5 and YOLOX outputs to produce a more precise output.

 ## Future Work
 1) Training for much more epochs.